 As you can see, there are a lot of different types of spirituality.
 However, not many people fit rigorously into one of those categories.
 The majority combine elements of each into their daily lives because of how they view the world.
 That is completely fine and often encouraged, as spirituality is a free practice.

 Spirituality and Practice

-There are a lot of people who we know that follow different practices and different paths purely because they love the lifestyle that it brings.
+There are many people we know that follow different practices and different paths purely because they love the lifestyle that it brings.
 For example, if you enjoy crystals and finding out how they can help you in everyday life, you become intrigued to find out more, get more crystals, meditate with them to see if there is a difference in frequency, etc. The same goes for all aspects of spirituality, religion included.

 How do you find spirituality?
 That is one of the harder questions to answer.
-The reason for the difficulty is because there are so many ways in which people find their spiritual paths.
+The reason for the difficulty is that people find their spiritual paths in so many ways.
 For example, some people experience trauma that instantly changes their way of thinking, while others make a conscious effort to improve.
 Of course, the best way of the two is to make a decision.
 So, how do you find spirituality once you have set the intention to do so?

 Well, you have already taken the first step.
 The intention of spirituality is everything.

 1. Intention is Everything

 Setting the intent to become more spiritual is the first step.
 That doesn’t mean that you have to become a full Wiccan, or go out and buy hundreds of crystals, or anything else.
 It means that you are saying that you want to learn about it and find a path that suits you.
 You don’t even need to tell anyone else about your new intrigue.
 However, I have found that having someone to work with always makes the journey much more enjoyable and enlightening.